-Creative Life Therapy LLC is accepting new clients for teletherapy.
-You can book an appointment and fill out intake paperwork through the links below.
-Please scroll all the way down to review FAQ's and contact me if you have any further questions.
+Creative Life Studio LLC is accepting new clients for teletherapy.
+Please scroll all the way down to review FAQ's and contact me if you'd like to book a session or you have any further questions.

 Is art therapy just for artists

 Absolutely not!
 Working in a nonverbal medium such as art can be beneficial for individuals of all ages.
 The vast majority of my clients do not consider themselves artists.
 Art making can assist you in finding creative ways to overcome challenges and offer insight into other areas to explore.
 It can provide new perspectives as well as give you a space to relax and experience the healing properties involved in creation.

 I have worked with individuals of all ages and skill levels, including those recovering from strokes or other brain injuries who lost fine motor skills.
 Art truly is accessible to everyone.